dotswg/dots-requirements/draft-ietf-dots-requirements.md

 Mitigator:
 : An entity, typically a network element, capable of performing mitigation of a detected or reported DDoS attack.
-The means by which this entity performs these mitigations and how they are requested of it are out of scope.
+The means by which this entity performs these mitigations and how they are requested of it are out of scope for this document.
 The mitigator and DOTS server receiving a mitigation request are assumed to belong to the same administrative entity.

 DOTS client:
 : A DOTS-aware software module responsible for requesting attack response